-The telephone helpline helps many parents, particularly at the delicate time soon after diagnosis, to access immediate relevant information on their child's condition.
-It provides a friendly ear to both new parents and longer standing members as issues or concerns arise about their child's well-being and treatment.
+Our helpline helps members, particularly at the delicate time soon after diagnosis, to access immediate relevant information on their or their child's condition.
+It provides a friendly ear to both new parents and longer-standing members as issues or concerns arise about their or their child's well-being and treatment.
 Please note however that Headlines is not qualified to comment or advise on questions of a medical nature.

 We also put parents in touch with each other locally/regionally, so that they can gain from each other's experiences and their children can see they are not the only ones living with such conditions.
 Click here to view contact details for the telephone helpline.

 Our E-newsletter is sent out every two months and includes regular digital updates on our activities plus member stories and articles.
 A printed magazine “Headline News” is also produced once a year and posted to all members and includes real life articles from parents, carers, medics and children about their experiences and often amazing achievements, living with a craniofacial condition.
 It also contains details of upcoming events, photographs, tips, contact details and fundraising efforts.

 Every year, Headlines members are invited to join us at our Family Weekend.
 The weekend takes place in Spring / Summer at an outdoor adventure centre and gives families the opportunity to get together to share advice and support, to make new friends and have fun taking part in different activities.

 In February 2017, the first Headlines Conference was held at King's College London.
 The conference aimed to share knowledge and engage patients, carers and health professionals affected or involved in the care of children and young adults with Craniosynostosis.
 Following the success of this inaugural conference, a similar event was held in June 2018 at Sheffield Hallam University